flo-at/minmon/doc/check/pressure_average.md

 If `true`, the CPU pressure level will be checked.

 ### io
+If `"Some"`, the "some" value of the I/O pressure level will be checked.
+If `"Full"`, the "full" value of the I/O pressure level will be checked.
-If `true`, the I/O pressure level will be checked.
+If `"Both"`, the "some" and "full" values of the I/O pressure level will be checked.

 ### memory
+If `"Some"`, the "some" value of the memory pressure level will be checked.
+If `"Full"`, the "full" value of the memory pressure level will be checked.
-If `true`, the memory pressure level will be checked.
+If `"Both"`, the "some" and "full" values of the memory pressure level will be checked.

 ### avg10
 If `true`, the 10 second average pressure level will be checked.